-Although basic needs such as food, primary health care and access to (school) education are being met, they receive inadequate psychological care.
+Although basic needs such as food, primary health care and access to (school) education are being met, psychological care is inadequate.
+The refugees are also severely limited in their rights and entitlements.
 Post-traumatic stress disorders make those affected less able to cope and impair their quality of life.
-The refugees are often viewed with mistrust by locals.
-Displaced women and girls are a particularly vulnerable group, and are frequently subjected to sexual violence.
+They are often viewed with mistrust by locals.
+Displaced women and girls are a particularly vulnerable group and are frequently subject to sexual violence.

 The project is part of the special initiative ‘Tackling the root causes of displacement, reintegrating refugees’ launched by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 It supports refugees and host communities in equal measure.

 A monthly dialogue also takes place between the police, the Rwandan Ministry of Disaster Management and Refugee Affairs (MIDIMAR) and young people susceptible to taking drugs.
 These meetings build trust, improve cooperation and help deal with drug abuse in the camp.